Skip to main content

 Another quick trick is to look at the veins on the inside of your wrist.
 Again, make sure you’re in natural light for the most accurate reading.
 If your veins appear greenish or olive, you have warm undertones.
 If they look blue or have a purplish tint, your undertones are cool.
 Can’t quite decide if they’re green or blue?
 If they seem to be a mix of both, you most likely have a neutral undertone.
 This simple observation can be a game-changer when you’re standing in front of a counter of blush or eyeshadow, trying to decide which shade will look best.

-Why Your Undertone is the Secret to Perfect Eyeshadow
+Why Your Undertone Is the Secret to Perfect Eyeshadow

 Have you ever tried an eyeshadow color that looked stunning in the pan but fell flat on your skin?
 We’ve all been there.
 The problem probably wasn't the eyeshadow—it was the undertone.
 While your skin tone is the surface color you see (like light, medium, or deep), your undertone is the subtle, natural color that comes from beneath your skin.
 It doesn't change with a tan or the seasons, and it’s the real secret to finding makeup shades that look like they were made for you.